marcj/angular-desktop-ui/README.md

 This is a collection for native desktop like user interface components in Angular 7, especially useful for Electron apps.

-It starts with MacOS support.

-It will support light and dark mode.
+It starts with MacOS support, light and dark mode.

 ## Work in progress

-This work is in progress and is always streamed via twitch.tv: https://www.twitch.tv/marc__js
+This work is in progress and is sometimes streamed via twitch.tv: https://www.twitch.tv/marc__js

 ## Screens